 CLIENT MANDATE

-A Participant, before entering into any business relating to securities services with the CSD on behalf of a Client, must enter into a written mandate with its Client, and ensure that the Client has in place the necessary warranties and indemnities in line with the Act and the rules.
+A Participant, before entering into any business relating to securities services with the CSD on behalf of a Client, must enter into a written mandate with its Client.

-In the instance where a Client is transferring from one Participant to another, the new Participant must ensure that a mandate is in place before commencing any securities services with that Client.

 Participants must ensure that all entries are effected on the CSD system when instructed to do so by their client.

 Clients may instruct their Participant not to send notices, reports and circulars regarding rights and other benefits accruing to them.